SolarBright is proud to announce that we have been recognised for our outstanding solar…

 The programme, which has been approved by the Australian Competition and Consumer Commission (ACCC), aims to increase customer service and education, so solar customers can make an informed choice with peace of mind.

-Accreditation from the CEC is a must-have qualifying criterion for anyone involved in the installation of solar systems.
-People who have been accredited by the Clean Energy Council have completed the required coaching to construct and configure solar, batteries, and other renewable energy components.
+Accreditation from the CEC is a must-have qualifying criterion for anyone involved in the installation of solar power systems.
+People who have been accredited by the Clean Energy Council have completed the required coaching to construct and configure the solar system, solar battery storage, and other renewable energy components.
 CEC-accredited installers strive to adhere to the best practice, resulting in mechanisms that are secure, dependable, and satisfy customer needs.

 If these two criteria have been met by your retailer and installer, there are a few other things you can look for to make sure you get the best service.
 Firstly, your quote must be comprehensive, including a suggested system design, predicted production, warranty conditions, and a detailed list of elements.